 Fried Skate Wings in Butter Sauce Recipe

 I have to admit that if the price is too high, then we usually buy another type of cheaper flat fish such as plaice.
-So whenever I see them at my fishmonger’s at a decent price, come rain or shine: I am making fried skate at home that day!
+But whenever I see skate fish at my fishmonger’s at a decent price, come rain or shine: I am making fried skate at home that day!

 Do you love brown shrimp?